PrestonHamlin/scullsort/README.txt

 scull_shift_buffer - shifts buffer contents and updates pointers
-    Since the buffer does not wrap around, the space trailing behind the read pointer needs to be reclamed.
+    Since the buffer does not wrap around, the space trailing behind the read pointer needs to be reclaimed.
 Each unread element is simply moved to a physical location in memory representative of its sorted respective position.